Prime Minister of Romania: Functions

 Unlike in the president-parliamentary semi-presidential systems, such as Russia, the Romanian prime minister is not a subordinate of the president, as he cannot outright dismiss the prime minister.
-The president can attend the government meetings debating upon matters of national interest with regard to foreign policy, country's defense, maintenance of public order, and, at the invitation of the prime minister, in other instances as well.
+The president can attend the government meetings debating upon matters of national interest concerning foreign policy, country's defense, maintenance of public order, and, at the invitation of the prime minister, in other instances as well.
 The president will always chair the government meetings he attends.

 In addition to his constitutional roles, the prime minister is, generally, the leader of the major party in the majority coalition that supports the government, although this is not always the case.

 Relationship with Parliament

 The Government and the other bodies of administration must submit all information, reports or documents requested by the Chamber of Deputies, Senate, or parliamentary committees as part of the parliamentary control of government.

-The members of government are allowed to attend the works of Parliament and they must do so at the request of the presidents of the chambers.
-The prime minister and the members of his Cabinet must answer all questions or interpellations brought forward by deputies or senators as under the terms laid down in the statutes of Parliament.
+The members of the government are allowed to attend the works of Parliament, and they must do so at the request of the presidents of the chambers.
+The prime minister and the members of his Cabinet must answer all questions or interpellations brought forward by deputies or senators under the terms laid down in the statutes of Parliament.
 After such interpellations, the Chamber or the Senate can adopt a simple motion to express their position towards an issue of internal or external politics.

 Parliament can dismiss an outgoing prime minister and his cabinet by adopting a motion of no confidence against the government.
-In order for a motion to be initiated, it must be signed by at least a quarter of deputies and senators and for it to pass, a majority of deputies and senators must vote in favour of it.
-After a motion of no confidence is adopted, the prime minister and his Cabinet are officially dismissed and the President must designate an individual to form a new government.
+For a motion to be initiated, it must be signed by at least a quarter of deputies and senators, and for it to pass, a majority of deputies and senators must vote in favour of it.
+After a motion of no confidence is adopted, the prime minister and his Cabinet are officially dismissed, and the President must designate an individual to form a new government.
 Since 1989, five prime ministers have been dismissed following the adoption of a motion of no confidence: Emil Boc (2009), Mihai Răzvan Ungureanu (2012), Sorin Grindeanu (2017), Viorica Dăncilă (2019), and Florin Cîțu (2021).